 - Pour into the prepared bundt cake pan, and bake for about 45-50 minutes, or until the cake is set and a toothpick inserted comes out clean.

 - Let cool in the pan about 15 minutes, then transfer onto a wire rack and let cool completely.
-Decorate with fresh blueberries and/or fresh mint leaves.
+Drizzle with a homemade lemon icing (optional), and/or serve with fresh blueberries and mint leaves.